lab1092/blender-manual_ja/manual/composite_nodes/types/matte/difference_key.rst

 *******************

 .. figure:: /images/difference_node.jpg
+   :align: right
+   :width: 150px

    Difference Key Node

 This node produces a matte that isolates foreground content by comparing it with a reference background image.

 There are two inputs: